 Leaders and service members need to keep their affairs in order and know what to do when there is a casualty.
 Survivors may turn to you for answers, resources and contacts.

 Serving the military community well means having access to the best resources.
 Service members, military spouses and military children have unique needs in a constantly changing landscape.
 Make this your hub for information, documents and products that will let you extend your helping hand with confidence.

 New sections for Service Providers and Leaders on EFMP & Me!
 Get one-stop access to EFMP information and tools so you can better support the military families with special needs at your location.

 New service members, young military families and transitioning service members all have different financial questions.
 Offer support through each phase of military life — and the special pays and tax questions that come with them.

-Addressing child and domestic abuse is everyone’s responsibility.
-Empower the military community with the knowledge to make a difference, and review the best practices for safe solutions.
+Addressing domestic abuse, child abuse and neglect is everyone’s responsibility.
+The Department of Defense aims to empower the military community to make informed decisions and understand the options available for safe solutions.

 Morale, Welfare and Recreation

 Morale, Welfare and Recreation is essential to the resilience of the military community.
 When well-being is a priority, military families are strong and service members are mission-ready.

 Military children are strong on their own, and special programs, tools and tips can help minimize the growing pains of military life.
 Get to know the resources available for military kids of all ages.

 It’s a big part of military life — the PCS.
 Service members and their families have their fair share of homework before that first move, so simplify their research with these resources.